CTU-IIG/demos-sched/README.md

 Then build everything by running:

-    make release && make
+    make

-Output binary will be created in `build/src/demos-sched` for native build.
+Output binary will be created in `build/src/demos-sched` for the native build.

+To compile a debug build of DEmOS, run `make debug` (this configures the build type), followed by `make`.

 ### Cross compilation